SDVentures/Contour/README.md

 ## About

-Contour is the message bus implementation which provides communication between .NET services via different transport protocols and builds all the topology (exchanges, queues with all properties set up) for you.
-At this moment it supports only AMQP/RabbitMQ.
+Contour is the message bus implementation which provides communication between .NET services via different transport protocols.

+**Contour builds all the topology (exchanges, queues with all properties set up) for you.** At this moment it supports only AMQP/RabbitMQ.

 ## Configuring via xml-file